Educators & Coaches10 min readUpdated Apr 14, 2026

 Problem and who this is for

 End-of-course feedback is usually messy.
 You may have LMS exports, copied comments, a spreadsheet, and your own memory of what actually happened during the term.
 The job is not to summarize everything.
-The job is to turn that pile into a short memo you can actually use when you revise the course.
+The job is to turn that pile into a short Keep, Change, Try memo you can actually use when you revise the course.

 Prerequisites

-• Claude with Skills available.
+• Claude with Skills available and code execution enabled.

 • A feedback export from your LMS, survey tool, or spreadsheet.